f5devcentral/f5-distributed-cloud-labs-101/networking/docs/lab7/gcp-site.rst

 - Select existing subnet or create new subnet: Existing Subnet
 - VPC Subnet Name: [unique name]-external

+From the GCP Portal take note of the Volterra gateway inside interface IP address.
+It will be on the 10.3.1.x network.

 Next you will configure routes to enable access to the "workload" VM in your GCP site.